YoannDrx/synck/content/expertises/en/dossier-subvention.md

     logo: /images/partner/logo-cnm.jpg
     description: "The CNM represents the largest and most powerful gathering of all the major players in the music industry.
 Unlike its predecessor (CNV), which also covered the arts of theater, dance and opera, the CNM is now dedicated to supporting music professionals.
 All collecting societies contribute to the CNM's budget, as does the French Ministry of Culture."
     links:
-      - title: "Aides à la production phonographique du CNM"
+      - title: "CNM phonographic production grants"
         url: "https://cnm.fr/aides/musique-enregistree/production-phonographique/"
       - title: "Support for phonographic production - Contemporary music"
         url: "https://cnm.fr/aides/musique-enregistree/production-phonographique/musiques-actuelles/"